OlivierBinette/cache/README.md

 ### Specify cache directory

 No two objects of the same name can be placed in the same cache directory.
 Analysis-specific cache directory should therefore be used when conflicts are expected.
-We recommend using the `here()` function to specify cache file paths relatively to the project root:
+We recommend using the `here()` function from the [**here**](https://github.com/r-lib/here#here) package to specify cache file paths relatively to the project root:

 ```r